joserodriguezthe1/medvault-ato/README.md

 ---

-## Phase 11 - Application & Supply Chain Layer
+## Application & Supply Chain Layer

 A second pipeline (``container-scan``) covers the application and supply-chain side of the system.